yugabyte/yugabyte-db/docs/content/latest/secure/authentication/ysql-client-authentication.md

 showAsideToc: true
 ---

-YugabyteDB client authentication for YSQL is controlled by the host-based configuration file (`yb_hba.conf`), which contains records that specify allowed connection types, users, client IP addresses, and the authentication method.
+YugabyteDB client authentication for YSQL is managed by two settings controlled by the host-based configuration file (`yb_hba.conf`), which contains records that specify allowed connection types, users, client IP addresses, and the authentication method.
+Unlike PostgreSQL, in YugabyteDB you manage the contents of this file using the configuration flag `--ysql_hba_conf`

-By default, YugabyteDB accepts connections only from `localhost`.
-To allow remote connections, you must add client authentication records to the host-based authentication configuration file (`yb_hba.conf`), located in the YugabyteDB data directory (`yugabyte-data`).
+Before you can managed remote client authentication The default setting for `listen_addresses, YugabyteDB accepts connections only from `localhost`, To allow remote connections, you must add client authentication records to the host-based authentication configuration file (`yb_hba.conf`), located in the YugabyteDB data directory (`yugabyte-data`).

 When a connection request is received by YugabyteDB, the following steps occur: